sihingkk/performance-viz/README.md

 4. definetely would be nice to get example of situations that needs to be detected and improve visualisations

 5. There is good question what else is important for summary view.
 I wish have a bit more time and access to user to experiment with those

+6. There is a lot of edge cases that could be covered.
+Validation of integrity of cvs files, degenerated data warnings, general error handling, etc.